acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 can optionally provide a longer description that will appear in the page for the artifact.
 This field can be omitted, in which case it will just be the same as `description`.

-`date`
-: This is the timestamp in `YYYY-MM-DDTHH:MM:SS` format for when the artifact file was first created.

-`lastmod`
-: This is the date and time the artifact file was last modified.
-If you're adding a new artifact, this should be the same as `date`.
-If you're updating an existing artifact file, you should update this.

-`draft`
-: You can leave this alone.

-`menu`
-: You can leave this alone.

 `files`
 : This section contains a list of references to the files associated with the